python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

     @app_commands.command(name="ping", description="...")
     async def _ping(self, interaction: discord.) -> None: await interaction.response.send_message("pong!")

     @app_commands.command(name="command", description="...")
     async def _cmd(self, interaction: discord.Interaction) -> None:
         await interaction.response.send_message("uwu")

 class MySlashBot(commands.Bot):
     def __init__(self) -> None:
         super().__init__(command_prefix="!", intents=discord.Intents.default())

     async def setup_hook(self) -> None:
         await self.add_cog(MySlashGroup(self))
         await self.tree.copy_global_to(discord.Object(id=123456789098765432))
         await self.tree.sync()

 bot = MySlashBot()

 bot.run("token")
 ```

 __**EXPLANATION**__
-- The only difference here too is that the `MySlashGroup` class directly subclasses the **GroupCog** class from discord.ext.commands which automatically registers all the methods within the group class to be commands of that specific group.
+- The only difference here too is that the `MySlashGroup` class directly subclasses the **Group** class from discord.app_commands which automatically registers all the methods within the group class to be commands of that specific group.
 So now, the commands such as `ping` can be run using **/uwu ping** and `command` using **/uwu command**.

 # Some common methods and features used for slash commands.

 ---

 ### A common function used for slash commands is the `describe` function.
 This is used to add descriptions to the arguments of a slash command.
 The command function can decorated with this function.
 It goes by the following syntax as shown below.